opsi-org/python-opsi/README.md

 ### Tests

-Please provide tests or a guido on how to tests with your contributions.
+Please provide tests or a guide on how to test with your contributions.
 After applying your code changes all tests must pass.

 ### Coding Style